Post

 2. Model Solution

-The ordinary differential equation we set up earlier is separable.
-Let’s separate variables, integrate, and then take the exponential of both sides.
+The differential equation we just set up is separable.
+Let’s separate variables, integrate, and then take the exponential of both sides:

 \[\frac {dy}{y-200}=-0.01 dt\] \[\log |y-200| = -0.01t+c^*\] \[y-200=ce^{-0.01t}.\]